english-glaswegian/neovim-config/README.md

 > Why does this repo exist?

 Liked the original idea of a stable neovim config that I could use for work as well as my own projects.
-However wanted to have my own colour scheme, laysout, a few more keymaps and a few extra plugins.
+However wanted to have my own colour scheme, layout, a few more keymaps and a few extra plugins.
 Goal is, at least initially for use as a python, javascript, svelte and rust IDE.